awsdocs/amazon-connect-admin-guide/doc_source/number-request.md

 1. Choose **Submit**\.

-1. The Amazon Connect team will review your ticket and gets back to you\.
+1. The Amazon Connect team will review your ticket and get back to you\.

 We'll contact you to help with your request\.